John Forbes Nash Jr.: Death

-On May 23, 2015, Nash and his wife died in a car accident on the New Jersey Turnpike near Exit 8A in Monroe Township, NJ.
-After a visit to Norway, where Nash had received the Abel Prize, they had made arrangements to be picked up by a limo at Newark Airport.
-But because of a change in flight plans at the last minute they arrived five hours earlier, and decided to take a taxi instead.
-Their taxicab driver, Tarek Girgis, lost control of the vehicle and struck a guardrail.
-Both passengers were ejected from the car upon impact.
-State police revealed that it appeared neither passenger was wearing a seatbelt at the time of the crash.
-At the time of his death, the 86-year-old Nash was a longtime resident of New Jersey.
+On May 23, 2015, Nash and his wife died in a car accident on the New Jersey Turnpike in Monroe Township, New Jersey, while returning home from receiving the Abel Prize in Norway.
+The driver of the taxicab in which they were riding from Newark Airport lost control of the cab and struck a guardrail.
+Because neither were wearing seatbelts, both passengers were ejected and killed.
+At the time of his death, Nash was a longtime resident of New Jersey.
 He was survived by two sons, John Charles Martin Nash, who lived with his parents at the time of their death, and elder child John Stier.

 Following his death, obituaries appeared in scientific and popular media throughout the world.
 In addition to their obituary for Nash, The New York Times published an article containing quotes from Nash that had been assembled from media and other published sources.
 The quotes consisted of Nash's reflections on his life and achievements.